If you want to conduct business under a name other than your personal name, you need to register a business name.

 There are certain words that you can't use in your business name.

-You can find a list of restricted words or expressions for business names on the Australian Securities and Investments Commission (ASIC) website.
+You can find a list of restricted words, characters or expressions for business names on the Australian Securities and Investments Commission (ASIC) website.

 2. Check if your business name is available